Colored Vertex Models and Iwahori Whittaker Functions: Whittaker functions and Macdonald polynomials

 \section{Whittaker functions and Macdonald polynomials}

-The purpose of this section is to give a dictionary between values of Whittaker functions on $\GL_r(F)$ and certain specializations and generalizations of Macdonald polynomials, as detailed in Table~\ref{tab:nsmac}.
+The purpose of this section is to give a dictionary between values of Whittaker functions on $\GL_r(F)$ and certain specializations and generalizations of Macdonald polynomials, as introduced in Table~\ref{tab:mini-nsmac} and further detailed here in Table~\ref{tab:nsmac}.
 The second and last of these identities are new to our knowledge and will be proved later in this section.
 Both sides of the dictionary can be studied either algebraically, usually involving some variations of Demazure-Lusztig operators, or combinatorially which, for the Whittaker functions, can be achieved via the theory of solvable lattice models.

 We start with the well-known case of the spherical Whittaker function, which can be expressed as the product of a quantized Weyl denominator and a Schur polynomial.
 This result is due to Shintani~\cite{Shintani} and was generalized to all quasi-split reductive groups by Casselman-Shalika~\cite{CasselmanShalika}.
 It may be proved by studying the more refined Iwahori fixed vectors.
 One can use the Yang-Baxter equation to give a lattice model interpretation of the spherical function; this was done in~\cite{hkice} based on ideas of Tokuyama~\cite{Tokuyama}.